CODE-AXION/NestifyX/README.md

 ## Overview

-The NestifyX package provides functionality for managing categories or nested elements within your application.
+The NestifyX Laravel package provides features for managing categories and manipulate nested elements within your application using recursive methods.
 > Organize Your Categories with Ease.
 <br>
 <h2>